Manaye/mc-exercise/FUBAR.md

 New features added by Nerd and Other Nerd
 Why did the chicken cross the road?

+Ted says: "Because it wanted to get to the other side!"

 If I told you I'd have to kill you.

 Team Names:

 What should we call our team?
+Added to line.
+Conlict?
 Team Fubar
 Foobar Teamsters
 Teenage mutant ninja coders